Aubery

 How to Pronounce Aubery

 Our model has identified 3 different pronunciations for the name Aubery.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 76.5% confident that Aubery is pronounced as AW-ber-ee.
-The next most likely pronunciation is AW-bree, at 14.7% confidence.
+Our model is 76.5% confident that Aubery is pronounced as AW-ber-ee, which has 3 syllables.
+The next most likely pronunciation is AW-bree, at 14.7% confidence, with 2 syllables.

 3